 Edit Paste (Ctrl V) to insert it.
 Tap the space bar whilst at the end

 of the link and it will turn blue/underlined in many applications and

 take anyone to the web page with a click of the mouse.
 On a tablet you

 Search me.
 Facebook seems to be a way for young people to tell the world in far too much detail what

 they're doing in an endless quest to get more 'friends'.
 And it seems to have a very cavalier attitude

-site that says all images must be square - that doesn't fit reality.
+site that for years said all images must be square - that didn't fit reality.
 Twitter seems very

 one-sided: you need to be Stephen Fry or Joan Rivers to get anyone to pay any attention to your tweets.